The [BC]Basel Computational Biology Conference 2025 will feature a day of tutorials & workshops on Monday 8 September 2025.

 Time Activity

-08:15 – 09:00 Registration
+08:15 – 09:00 Registration at Biozentrum

-09:00 – 10:30 Tutorials & Workshops
+09:00 – 10:30 Tutorials & workshops

 10:30 – 10:45 Coffee break

-10:45 – 12:15 Tutorials & Workshops
+10:45 – 12:15 Tutorials & workshops

 12:15 – 13:00 Lunch break

-13:00 – 14:30 Tutorials & Workshops
+13:00 – 14:30 Tutorials & workshops

 14:30 - 14:45 Coffee break

-14:45 - 16:15 Tutorials & Workshops
+14:45 - 16:15 Tutorials & workshops

-17:00 [BC]2 Welcome lecture
+17:00 [BC]2 Welcome lecture at the Basel congress centre

 Please note that you need to register for your tutorial or workshop of choice via the online registration system (once registrations are open), they are not included in the [BC]2 registration fee.
 Tutorials and workshops have a limited number of participants they can take - register on time!